ndrean/caching_an_api/README.md

 :mnesia.system_info()
 ```

-### Locks

-To ensure that there are no race conditions, you can use locks.

-- `:write`, which prevents other transactions from acquiring a lock on a resource,

-- `:read`, which allows other nodes to obtain only `:read` locks.

-If someone has a write lock, no one can acquire either a read lock or a write lock at the same item.

 ## Cluster creation

 The Erlang VM creates single TCP connections between nodes.
 For the clusterisation, you can use use `libcluster`: